jeremiah-c-leary/vhdl-style-guide/docs/for_loop_rules.rst

 .. code-block:: vhdl

-     LABEL: for index in 4 to 23 loop
-     LABEL    : for index in 0 to 100 loop
+     label: for index in 4 to 23 loop label    : for index in 0 to 100 loop

 **Fix**

 .. code-block:: vhdl

-     LABEL : for index in 4 to 23 loop
+     label : for index in 4 to 23 loop
-     LABEL : for index in 0 to 100 loop
+     label : for index in 0 to 100 loop

 for_loop_005
 ############